mikiw/DexProtocol/README.md

 The purpose of that specification is to explain developers how to implement Wyvern like protocol on SmartWeave.

 We will implement our DEX based on components listed below.
 They can be separate contracts or just state representation in one contract:
-- `Owner` of DEX set in initial state, this is required for whitelisting tokens by DAO
+- `Owner` of DEX set in initial state, this is required for `Allowlist` tokens by DAO
-- `Whitelist` of all possible ditial tokens assets that will be audited by DAO organization
+- `Allowlist` of all possible ditial tokens assets that will be audited by DAO organization
 - `Registry` of orders that entities want to perform
 - `Deposits` of confirmed tokens transfers
 - `Vault` as a proxy between maker and taker while they are performing asset exchange